Understanding Results

 ### Questions About Your Results?

-Your Kosmos team will walk you through your initial Look Back findings.
+Your Kosmos team will walk you through your initial Historical Baseline findings.
 If you have questions between scheduled calls, reach out to your dedicated contact or email <support@kosmoslabs.ai>.